 Being idle can kill your creativity.
 Instead of just partying hard during your college days, you should consider starting a small business that you can run when you don’t have classes.
 This will ensure that you will have something to keep you busy before and after graduating from college.
 The juicy part is that you will be able to pay your bills with the proceeds from the business.
 You only need to identify a problem that needs to be solved and close in on the opportunity.
 The good thing is that you will find ready customers in your college mates.

 4. Start a Relationship that can Lead to Marriage

 The college is the best place to find your significant other.
 This is because there are so many people and you have all the time in the world to screen them.
 Instead of having casual relationships that can’t amount to anything, you should go out on dates whenever you have time.
 By doing so, you will be able to find someone that you can settle down with.
 Keep in mind that it might be easy to go out with someone when you have a tight schedule at work.

 5. Network as Much as Possible

 There is power in networking.
 Nowadays the jobs are not given to the most learned, but to those who are well connected in the corporate world.
-You must therefore cast your net far and wide to increase chances of securing a job.
+You must, therefore, cast your net far and wide to increase the chances of securing a job.
 And even if you aspire to be an entrepreneur, the connections you establish before you graduate will become your potential clients in the near future when you start a business.
-For a start, you should use social networks such as Facebook, Twitter and LinkedIn.
+For a start, you should use social networks such as Facebook, Twitter, and LinkedIn.
 Moreover, you should consider attending networking events with the intention of making several friends in every meeting.